SAVIORS AND SURVIVORS: A MEMOIR OF THE HOLOCAUST

 A memoir of the miraculous stories of the survivors and saviors I have personally known.

 Utilizing original documents and personal experiences, I will share incredible true stories including the story of a diamond ring beginning the series of miracles that saved one Jewish girl and another story of a bread oven on the estate of a Polish countess that saved one Jewish boy.
+(Discussion questions appropriate for high school and college students will be included.)

 Why this book?